 We can help you with:

 - Free telephone legal advice in most areas of the law

-- Free or reduced-fee* assistance with the preparation of legal documents
+- Free or reduced-fee* support to prepare legal documents

-Community legal centres (CLCs) are independent non-government organisations that provide free legal services to people and communities, at times when that help is needed most – particularly to people facing economic hardship and discrimination.
+Community legal centres operate all across Australia.
+They are independent, non-government organisations that provide free legal services to people and communities – particularly to people facing economic hardship and discrimination.

 Community legal centres provide a safety net to prevent people’s legal problems from escalating.
-Without early legal advice, families can break down and health problems can escalate; people can be unnecessarily evicted and can lose their jobs.
+Their support with early legal advice can help protect people from eviction, losing their jobs, criminal charges or prevent family issues from escalating.